yoshoku/suika/README.md

 - [Tomoko Uchida](https://github.com/mocobeta) is the author of [Janome](https://github.com/mocobeta/janome) that is a Japanese morphological analysis engine written in pure Python.
 Suika is heavily influenced by Janome's idea to include the built-in dictionary and language model.
 Janome, a morphological analyzer written in scripting language, gives me the courage to develop Suika.

-## Code of Conduct

-Everyone interacting in the Suika project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/suika/blob/main/CODE_OF_CONDUCT.md).